MoonPoet/xaprb-src/content/blog/2007/03/05/an-algorithm-to-find-and-resolve-data-differences-between-mysql-tables.md

 ### How to resolve the differences

-Again assuming that this reconciliation is taking place between a master and slave server, it's important to fix the rows without causing more trouble while the fixing happens.
-For example, I don't want to do something that'll propagate to another slave that's okay, and thereby mess it up, too.
+Again assuming that this reconciliation is taking place between a master and replica server, it's important to fix the rows without causing more trouble while the fixing happens.
+For example, I don't want to do something that'll propagate to another replica that's okay, and thereby mess it up, too.

-Fixing the rows on the master, and letting the fixes propagate to the slave via the normal means, might actually be a good idea.
-If a row doesn't exist or is different on the slave, `REPLACE` or `INSERT ..
-ON DUPLICATE KEY UPDATE` should fix the row on the slave without altering it on the master.
-If the row exists on the slave but not the master, `DELETE` on the master should delete it on the slave.
+Fixing the rows on the master, and letting the fixes propagate to the replica via the normal means, might actually be a good idea.
+If a row doesn't exist or is different on the replica, `REPLACE` or `INSERT ..
+ON DUPLICATE KEY UPDATE` should fix the row on the replica without altering it on the master.
+If the row exists on the replica but not the master, `DELETE` on the master should delete it on the replica.

-Peripheral benefits of this approach are that I don't need to set up an account with write privileges on the slave.
-Also, if more than one slave has troubles with the same rows, this should fix them all at the same time.
+Peripheral benefits of this approach are that I don't need to set up an account with write privileges on the replica.
+Also, if more than one replica has troubles with the same rows, this should fix them all at the same time.

-Issues I need to research are whether the different number of rows affected on the slave will cause trouble, and if this can be solved with a temporary [slave-skip-errors](http://dev.mysql.com/doc/refman/5.0/en /replication-options.html) setting.
+Issues I need to research are whether the different number of rows affected on the replica will cause trouble, and if this can be solved with a temporary [slave-skip-errors](http://dev.mysql.com/doc/refman/5.0/en /replication-options.html) setting.
 The manual may document this, but I can't find it.